na-na-hi/renget/archive/mmaib.md

 #### Chapter 5

 **Ayame**
 -A noble-born oni swordswoman from Nero Eterna's upper echelons.
-Refusing to be tied down to typical nobility activities, she left the Nakiri estate despite the protests of her parents.
+Refusing to be tied down to typical Neronian nobility activities, she left the Nakiri estate despite the protests of her parents.
+Her father tried to prevent her journey by force but failed, with a bruise to show for it.
 One day, she met with Fubuki Shirakami unprompted in an inn somewhere in downtown Polaria.
 The conversation later swung into an offer of a spot in The Order.
-Ayame grabbed on to the opportunity to distinguish herself from her noble-born peers back homes as well as the opportunity to master her two blades.
+Ayame grabbed on to the opportunity to distinguish herself from her noble-born peers back home as well as the opportunity to master her two blades, Rakshasa and Rasetsu.
 >Home: Nero Eterna

 #### Chapter 6

 **Korone**
 -A knight of Savan, her boundless energy allows her to take an entire day's guard shift by herself and never doze off.
+For such a mundane species such as herself, what she can do is amazing; a product of her rigorous physical routine.
 She has an eccentric fascination with people's fingers, never failing to take notice whenever possible and convenient.
 As a dogwoman, her heightened hearing and smelling has kept the Lion's Keep personal bakery safe and its wares untouched.
 >Home: Savan

 #### Chapter 7